ProtonMail/proton-bridge/unreleased.md

 * GODT-806 Changed GUI dialog on manual update.
 Added autoupdates checkbox.
 Simplifyed installation process GUI.
 * Bump gopenpgp dependency to v2.1.3 for improved memory usage.
 * GODT-912 Changed scroll bar behaviour in settings tab
+* GODT-858 Bump go-rfc5322 dependency to v0.5.0 to handle some invalid RFC5322 groups and add support for semicolon delimiter in address-list.
+* GODT-923 Fix listener locking.
+* GODT-389 Prefer `From` header instead of `MAIL FROM` address.
+* GODT-898 Only set ContentID for inline attachments.
+* GODT-149 Send heartbeat ASAP on each new calendar day.

 ### Removed
 * GODT-208 Remove deprecated use of BuildNameToCertificate.